Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       So during execution stage, wxWidgets sends key down and paint events to SessionManager.
       SessionManager dispatches them appropriately to activity-handlers it manages.

-   - App exit -- EngageUI shutdown and app state serialisation.
+   - wxWidgets App exit -- EngageUI shutdown and app state serialisation.
     When an EngageUI app is ready to exit, it tells the wxWidgets app to shutdown
     which results in ~SessionManager being called.
     Open 780.
 SessionManager::~SessionManager(), study that code and return.
-    In its destructor, SessionManager serializes itself and all the activity-handlers it contains to a state file.
+    In its destructor, SessionManager serializes itself and all the activity-handlers in its AHStack to a state file.
     Next time the app is launched, it reads state from this file
-    to reloads the last operational state of the app.
+    to reload the last operational state of the app.
-    It also free's all the activity-handlers in its AHStack.
+    AFter serialization, SessionManager free's all the activity-handlers in its AHStack.
     All activity-handlers are created on the heap.

     Press Escape to exit the app.